kimlew/rails_buy_stuff/README.md

 - has scaffolding, standard CRUD actions and shopping cart (without purchasing part)
 - includes: products, orders, line items, users, store, log in, log out, forms, sessions, admin, unit tests, integration tests, order notifications, etc.

-## To run the application:
+## To run the web app in a Docker container locally:

 1. Run: `git clone git@github.com:kimlew/rails_buy_stuff.git`

 2. Change to project directory with: `cd rails_buy_stuff`

-3. Create an .env file with environment variables like these.
-Assign values to the MySQL root user and the MySQL user along with passwords, which should should not be shown to any one:
+3. Create an `.env` file with environment variables similar to the example below.
+Assign values to the MySQL root user and the MySQL user along with **passwords**, which **should NOT be shown to anyone**.

   ```
     MYSQL_ROOT_USER=root